stmilne/icds_docs/docs/05_HandlingData.md

 ```

+## Storage Allocations

+A paid storage allocation provides access to a shareable group location for active file storage.
+Active group storage is included with a paid compute allocation, but additional storage space can be purchased separately as well.
+Active storage is mounted on all compute resources and enables users to read, write, and modify files stored there.
+For long-term storage of infrequently-used files that is separate from compute resources, archive storage is available for purchase and is accessible via the [Globus](https://www.globus.org/) interface.

+[//]: # (add info on umgs)

 ## File Transfers

 Globus is a web-based file transfer tool.
 With Globus, users can easily, reliably, and securely transfer data to and from RC.
 The recommended file transfer method for RC is [Globus](https://www.globus.org/).
 The Files tab on the [RC Portal](https://rcportal.hpc.psu.edu/) is also very convenient for transferring files.
 For small-scale file transfers to/from RC, the submit nodes (hostname **submit.hpc.psu.edu**) can be used.
 When specifying a file location, it is best to use the full file path.